 Here are some common rules on probation period in India based on court rulings and common business practices.
 The actual terms of probation depend on your employment agreement.

-- You must serve your notice period if you want to leave your company during the probation period.
+You would be required to serve your notice period if you want to leave your company during the probation period.

-- If you are appointed on probation for a certain period of time, and you continue to work in that position even after the expiry of such period, you will be deemed to be continuing on probation.
+If you are appointed on probation for a certain period of time, and you continue to work in that position even after the expiry of such period, you might be deemed continuing on probation.

 Here are some actionable tips to help you pass your probation period successfully:

 Develop your skills

 A probation period offers a good opportunity to observe and learn new skills.
 Try to understand how the industry functions and familiarise yourself with the unwritten rules of the company.
 Consider finding new areas where you can add value to the existing work setup.

 Be proactive towards your work and keep measuring your progress.
 Focus on achieving the objectives set as the criteria required to pass the probation period.
 Demonstrate your skills, abilities and interest to work for the company.
 Be responsive, and work hard to meet the deadlines.
 Treat your probation period as a regular position, and give it your best.

 Be receptive to feedback

 Pay attention to what your supervisor says.
 Feel free to ask for feedback.
 Accept your manager's feedback gracefully, and work on the suggested areas of improvement.